 dates of the ACT and SAT.
 These college

-campus.
-We promote the dates as a courtesy
+We promote the dates as a courtesy to our students

-time, test takers may choose a location that
+portal.
+At that time, test takers may choose a

-Prep is offering St. Mary's High School free
+Kaplan Test Prep is offering St. Mary's High School

 PSAT, SAT and ACT.
 Information on how to

 you need further assistance with any of these